Maintenance

 Debugging tips

-• To start and stop services, cd to /usr/local/datalib and then use docker-compose, e.g.
+• To start and stop services, for example

 cd /usr/local/datalib